USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ```
 setenv EM_SYM_DATE T #This changes the internal default of STK_EM_SYM_DATE, if not set, to true.
 [Default value: F]
 ```
 Users should be careful with this variable, as it changes the default value for all stack streams.
 If both EM_SYM_DATE and STK_EM_SYM_DATE_XXX are present, STK_EM_SYM_DATE_XXX takes precedent for that individual stream.
+Example: if STK_EM_SYM_DATE_001 is F and EM_SYM_DATE is T, the emissions module will see that stream 001 is not a symbolic data type, however, stream 002, if not set, will indicate that stream 002 is of symblic data type.

 If N_EMIS_PT is set 0, then CMAQ will run with no Inline emissions even if the values for STK_EMIS_XXX, STK_GRPS_XXX and STK_EMIS_LAB_XXX are all set.